COVID-19 vaccination rate needs to rise above 85% to avoid fall lockdown, Ontario modelling shows | CBC News

 COVID-19 vaccination rate needs to rise above 85% to avoid fall lockdown, Ontario modelling shows

-If Ontario can't reduce spread, boost vaccination, ICU occupancy will exceed 3rd wave by October
+If province can't reduce spread, boost vaccination, ICU occupancy will exceed 3rd wave by October

 - Reducing indoor density, maintaining physical distancing, limiting large gatherings.